Business Insight

 2. a demonstratable and defensible decision-making process that will stand up to regulatory action, public scrutiny, and claims under the new statutory tort; and

-3. a strong basis to meet new obligations, like AI and ADM, or to meet existing obligations, like cybersecurity and destruction of personal information.
+3. a strong basis to meet new obligations, like AI and automated decisions, or to meet existing obligations, like cybersecurity and destruction of personal information.

 If you do not have adequate practices, procedures, and systems, they can become a sword to be used against you.
 In addition to a possible breach of APP 1.2, as discussed above, companies may face additional regulatory problems meeting other Australian Privacy Principles.